 - 1. Targeting Areas of Higher Distress (Question 24).
 The Applicant indicated that it will commit to providing at least 75 percent of its QLICIs in specified areas of severe distress and/or areas characterized by multiple indicia of distress.
 The Applicant also demonstrated that its strategy for locating and prioritizing QLICIs in highly distressed communities is highly likely to be effective. - 2.
 Community Development Outcomes (Question 25).
-For each outcome selected in Question 25, the Applicant demonstrated that its planned investments are likely to result in significant community outcomes that would clearly benefit Low-Income Persons and/or residents of Low-Income Communities.
-The Applicant's projections are quantified and supported by sound and clearly explained methods and metrics.
+For each outcome selected in Question 25, the Applicant demonstrated that its planned investments are likely to result in significant community outcomes that would clearly benefit Low-Income Persons and/or residents of LICs.
+All of the Applicant's projected community outcomes are quantified and supported by sound and

+- clearly explained methods and metrics.
 In addition, the Applicant demonstrated a strong track record of achieving outcomes similar in type and quantity to the projected outcomes. - 3.
 Tracking Community Outcomes (Question 25b).
-The Applicant described a thorough track record and robust methodology for tracking all projected community outcomes, through a clear and well-supported narrative.

-- 4. Community Accountability and Involvement (Question 26).
-The Applicant showed that proposed investments are supported by and beneficial to the communities it serves by outlining an effective process, including the role of Low-Income Community (LIC) representatives on its Advisory and/or Governing Board, to ensure planned investments align with LIC priorities.
-The Applicant also demonstrated an extensive track record of project-specific community engagement in past investment decisions and how it's proposed investments will significantly contribute to broader (local, regional, or state-wide) community or economic development strategies or plans. - 5.
+The Applicant described a thorough track record and robust methodology for tracking all projected community outcomes. - 4.
+Community Accountability and Involvement (Question 26).
+The Applicant showed that proposed investments are supported by and beneficial to the communities it serves by outlining an effective process, including a significant role for LIC representatives on its Advisory and/or Governing Board, to ensure planned investments align with LIC priorities.
+The Applicant also demonstrated an extensive track record of project-specific community engagement in past investment decisions and how its proposed investments will contribute to broader (local, regional, or state-wide) community or economic development strategies or plans. - 5.
 Other Community Benefits (Question 27).
-The Applicant demonstrated a high likelihood that its proposed investments will result in additional private investment in LICs beyond the initial NMTC investment, as supported by a significant track record of financing catalytic projects that have spurred additional private investment.
+The Applicant demonstrated a high likelihood that its proposed investments will result in additional non-NMTC related private investment in LICs beyond the initial NMTC investment, as supported by specific track record examples of financing catalytic projects that have spurred additional private investment.